 - Manually added items

-In the gradebook list or grid view, select the download icon to open the Download Gradebook panel.
+In the gradebook list or grid view, select the icon with the down arrow to open the Download Gradebook panel.

 Make your selections: